Natural health

 Épidémie de grippe : les huiles essentielles à la rescousse

-Winter, the month of February in particular, is a particularly favorable time for flu epidemics.
-If vaccines are effective means of prevention, in the event of a declared illness, synthetic chemistry has little to offer.
-Paracetamol to reduce fever, painkillers, ascorbic acid (vitamin C), good basic advice such as sufficient hydration and a balanced, vitamin-rich diet.
-Faced with this poor therapeutic arsenal, certain abuses sometimes occur.
-And this, even if they are unfounded, such as prescribing antibiotics “just in case”.
-In this context, certain essential oils can provide real added value.
+In the face of this poor therapeutic arsenal, certain excesses sometimes occur.
+And even if they are unfounded, such as prescribing antibiotics "just in case".
+In this context, anti-flu essential oils can provide real added value.

 Natural solutions